Regulation Database – Hydrochlorofluorocarbons (HCFCs) and Hydrofluorocarbons (HFCs)

 In December 2016, among other things, EPA listed certain substances as acceptable in refrigeration, air conditioning, and fire suppression; listed several substances as unacceptable in certain end uses in refrigeration and air conditioning; and changed the listing status for certain substances that had been listed as acceptable in refrigeration, air conditioning, and foam blowing.

 On August 8, 2017, the D.C.
-Circuit Court of Appeals ruled that EPA lacked authority to issue the July 2015 rule prohibiting the use of HFCs that are powerful greenhouse gases as replacements for ozone-depleting substances.
+Circuit Court of Appeals ruled that EPA lacked authority to force regulated entities that had already switched from ozone-depleting substances to HFCs to switch to another substitute.
 See Mexichem Fluor, Inc. v.
 EPA, 866 F.3d 451.

 On April 27, 2018, EPA announced that it will not enforce the 2015 SNAP rule, and will begin a notice-and-comment rulemaking to address the remand of the rule.